-Faculty & Research Faculty Faculty A (-) B C (-) H S T W Facet Last Name - Faculty Education Economics International Development Leadership Political Science Domestic Policy & Politics Global Politics & International Relations Health Policy Humanitarian Policy (-) Social Psychology Facet Area of Focus - Faculty Facet UVA Partner - Faculty Facet Batten Department - Faculty Jazmin Brown-Iannuzzi Associate Professor of Psychology and Public Policy jazmin.bi@virginia.edu Jazmin Brown-Iannuzzi is an associate professor of psychology and public policy at the Frank Batten School of Leadership and Public Policy.
+Faculty & Research Faculty Faculty A (-) B C (-) H S T W Facet Last Name - Faculty Education International Development Economics Leadership Political Science Domestic Policy & Politics Global Politics & International Relations Humanitarian Policy (-) Social Psychology Facet Area of Focus - Faculty Department of Psychology Facet UVA Partner - Faculty Facet Batten Department - Faculty Jazmin Brown-Iannuzzi Associate Professor of Psychology and Public Policy jazmin.bi@virginia.edu Jazmin Brown-Iannuzzi is an associate professor of psychology and public policy at the Frank Batten School of Leadership and Public Policy.
 Brown-Iannuzzi's research seeks to understand why social group disparities may persist and, in some cases, grow.
-Read full bio Gerald Higginbotham Assistant Professor of Public Policy ghigginbotham@virginia.edu Garrett Hall 105 As of Fall 2023, Gerald Higginbotham is an assistant professor of public policy at the Frank Batten School of Leadership and Public Policy at the University of Virginia.
+Read full bio Gerald Higginbotham Assistant Professor of Public Policy and Psychology ghigginbotham@virginia.edu Garrett Hall Gerald Higginbotham is an assistant professor of public policy and psychology at the Frank Batten School of Leadership and Public Policy at the University of Virginia.
 Utilizing social and cultural psychological insights, Higginbotham researches the imprint of history on people’s modern social perceptions and policy attitudes, and the psychological underpinnings of how people perceive history and its consequences.
 Read full bio

 Jazmin Brown-Iannuzzi Associate Professor of Psychology and Public Policy jazmin.bi@virginia.edu Jazmin Brown-Iannuzzi is an associate professor of psychology and public policy at the Frank Batten School of Leadership and Public Policy.
 Brown-Iannuzzi's research seeks to understand why social group disparities may persist and, in some cases, grow.
 Read full bio

-Gerald Higginbotham Assistant Professor of Public Policy ghigginbotham@virginia.edu Garrett Hall 105 As of Fall 2023, Gerald Higginbotham is an assistant professor of public policy at the Frank Batten School of Leadership and Public Policy at the University of Virginia.
+Gerald Higginbotham Assistant Professor of Public Policy and Psychology ghigginbotham@virginia.edu Garrett Hall Gerald Higginbotham is an assistant professor of public policy and psychology at the Frank Batten School of Leadership and Public Policy at the University of Virginia.
 Utilizing social and cultural psychological insights, Higginbotham researches the imprint of history on people’s modern social perceptions and policy attitudes, and the psychological underpinnings of how people perceive history and its consequences.
 Read full bio